 To apply, students must submit the following to the graduate admission office:

-- Personal statement: Essay of 1-2 pages discussing his/her interest in pursuing a graduate degree program.
+- Personal statement: Essay of 1-2 pages discussing your interest in pursuing a graduate degree program.

-- Two letters of recommendation from faculty members, which may be emailed to firstname.lastname@example.org.
-Click here for the recommendation form.
+- Two letters of recommendation from faculty members.